Grandparents enjoying breakfast together, portraying family moments in a home setting.

 Share:

-We’ve compiled a list of the best refinance programs for seniors and offer advice on improving your chances of qualifying for a mortgage refinance.
+Let’s take a look at the best refinance programs for seniors and how you can improve your chances of qualifying for a mortgage refinance.

 Refinance Programs For Seniors

-Whether you want to lower your monthly payment, change your loan term or both, there are senior refinance programs that can make it easier to qualify.
+Whether you want to lower your monthly payment, change your loan term or do both, the following senior refinance programs are available for qualifying homeowners:

 Rate-And-Term Refinance

 One option to consider is a rate-and-term refinance, sometimes called a “Rato” program for seniors.
-This is the most traditional form of refinancing, where a lender swaps out a borrower’s current loan for a new loan with preferable terms.
+This is the most traditional form of refinancing where a lender can swap out a borrower’s current loan for a new loan with preferable terms.

 Cash-Out Refinance